elastic/apm-pipeline-library/vars/README.md

 `{ data: { user: 'username', password: 'user_password'} }`

-If the secret does not have this format, the `user_key` and `pass_key` flags can be set to specify alternative lookup keys for the `username` and `password` fields.
+If the secret does not have this format, the `user_key` and `pass_key` flags can be set to specify alternative lookup keys for the `user` and `password` fields.

 The passed data variables will be exported and masked on logs